In my hand I hold a dollar bill

 1. Lucifer Breath (The Storm To Come) 2.
 Storm Of Steel And Hate 3.
 Riders Of Damnation 4.
 Bestial Butcher 5.
 Raped By Demons

 Speed Metal Satan was a convincing start for Cranium's "speed metal" trilogy of high-speed thrash metal, characterized by somewhat overdone vocals and a notably wild attitude.
-While more or less directly spawned by the infamous "retro thrash" movement of the late nineties, this Swedish group were almost ridiculously more talented and credible than most of their contemporaries from the same period.
+While more or less directly spawned by the infamous "retro thrash" movement of the late 1990s, this Swedish group were almost ridiculously more talented and credible than most of their contemporaries from the same period.
 Start with the fact that the songs sound like a pack of rabid bunnies on the run, add some surprisingly solid guitar work including classy solos, and it should be clear that Cranium's music deserves recognition.
 This even despite the band's persistent demonstrations of bad taste which is highly evident already on this debut.
 In particular, the lyrics are intentionally so dumb that they ultimately reach some humorous levels beyond belief - make no mistake, a great piece of poetry this is not.
 Fortunately the album as a whole is more enjoyable than some of its small quirks might suggest.

 CRANIUM - Speed Metal Slaughter